 Well, I wouldn't bat on that either.

-And I kind of would bet, knowing Donald Trump a little bit, I haven't been known him for more than a couple of decades.
+And I kind of would bet, knowing Donald Trump a little bit, I haven't been known him for more than a couple of decades, I would kind of bet that Trump's probably saying, okay, if you make that calculation, good luck with that.

 Because the deal that we'll talk about in January of 2021, the price goes up 50%.

-So they're gonna have to weigh it.
+So they're going to have to weigh it.

 One thing Donald Trump's good at is he's serious.

-Okay, I told you it's gonna happen.
+Okay, I told you it's going to happen.

 It's happening.